RECAPEM

 Stable patients with SSP

-• Most patients with an SSP should be treated with catheter or chest tube thoracostomy.
+• Most patients with an SSP should be treated with a catheter or chest tube thoracostomy.

 Unstable patients with SSP